senchalabs/docs-i18n/guides/class_system/README.md

   - `MyCompany.alien.Math.PI = "4.13"`

-## Working with classes in Sencha Touch 2.0
+## Working with Classes in Sencha Touch 2

 ### 1. Declaration

 #### 1.1.
 The Old Way

-If you've developed with Sencha Touch 1.x, you are certainly familiar with `Ext.extend` to create a class:
+If you have developed apps with Sencha Touch 1.x, you are certainly familiar with the  `Ext.extend` function that creates a class:

     var MyPanel = Ext.extend(Object, {
         // ...
     });

 This approach is easy to follow when creating a new class that inherits from another.
-Other than direct inheritance, however, there wasn't a fluent API for other aspects of class creation, such as configuration, statics, and mixins.
+Other than direct inheritance, however, there was not a fluent API for other aspects of class creation, such as configuration, statics, and mixins.
 We will be reviewing these items in detail shortly.

-Let's take a look at another example:
+Let us take a look at the following example:

     My.cool.Panel = Ext.extend(Ext.Panel, {
         // ...